Bulk plasmons in elemental metals

-In all cases, both our RPA calculations and the IPA results from Ref.~\cite{Werner2009JPCRD} are able to accurately describe the main features in the experiments.
+In all cases, both our RPA calculations and the IPA results of Ref.~\cite{Werner2009JPCRD} are able to accurately describe the main features of the experimental data.
 The inclusion of local field effects with RPA improves the description of the intensity with respect to IPA.
 Refining the DFT starting point, e.g., with DFT+U or hybrid functionals, may improve the description of the finer features in the loss function of materials with $d$-states and strong spin-orbit interactions~\cite{Zhukov2002PRB,Rangel2012PRB,Prandini2019npjComputMater,Leon2024PRB}.
 Such refinements are beyond the scope of this work.

 Fig.~\ref{fig:mpa_q0} compares the numerical RPA results for the real and imaginary parts of $\varepsilon^{-1} (\q \to 0, \omega)$ of V in a smaller energy range, up to $30$~eV, with the fitted MPA model of Eq.~\eqref{eq:mpa_model} with $n_Y = 13$.
 Even with such a small number of poles, the MPA model accurately reproduces the main features of the inverse dielectric response.
 The bottom panel shows dashed curves representing the individual contributions of each pole.
 Many of them carry a significant fraction of the total spectral weight and present a large broadening.
 The overlap of the poles illustrates the complex nature of plasmonic excitations in elemental metals like V.